AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

 ## Multiple Lines

 AnyChart does not set any limits on the number of line markers on the chart plot.
-To use more than one marker you have to set the index for each of the markers.
+To create multiple lines the **.lineMarker()** method should be called with an index as a parameter.

 ```
   // define first marker